 Current projects

-The unintended consequences of transparency
+The ambiguity of transparency

 People and International Politics in Post-War Europe (with Chris Anderson and Stephanie Hofmann)